-CSEET 2020 results to be announced today at Icsi.edu
+CSEET 2020 results declared today at Icsi.edu

-ICSI will announce the CSEET 2020 results today at 2:00 pm.
-Candidates who appeared on the CSEET 2020 first test will be able to check their results on icsi.edu
+ICSI have announced the CSEET 2020 results today.
+Candidates who appeared on the CSEET 2020 first test will be able to check their results on icsi.edu.

-The Institute of Company Secretaries of India (ICSI) will announce CS Executive Entrance Test (CSEET) 2020 results today at 2:00 pm.
+The Institute of Company Secretaries of India (ICSI) have announced the CS Executive Entrance Test (CSEET) 2020 results today at 2:00 pm.
 Candidates who appeared on the CSEET 2020 first test will be able to check their results on the official website - icsi.edu.
 Due to the coronavirus pandemic, the ICSI conducted the first-ever CSEET on August 27 in a remote proctored mode.

 Students were allowed to write the exam from their homes.
 The ICSI also conducted repeat CSEET on August 31 for the students who didn’t appear for the August 27 test.